 - 1. Regulation shirt with school emblem and navy uniform pants. - 2.
-Length of pants must reach the top of shoes. - 3.
+The length of pants must reach the top of shoes. - 3.
 White T-shirt under uniform tops. - 4.
 Plain white socks ankle length. - 5.
 White or black belt with plain gold or silver buckle. - 6.
 Hair must be well-groomed and off the collar. - 7.
 Sideburns must be no longer than the bottom of earlobe. - 8.
 Mustaches and beards may be worn, well-trimmed and groomed. - 9.
-Student will be free from smelling of cologne, smoke, or offensive body odors.
+Students will be free from the smell of cologne, smoke, or offensive body odors.